Thomas Cary1

 Lady Anne Campbell was born in 1594.2 She was the daughter of Archibald Campbell, 7th Earl of Argyll and Lady Agnes Douglas.1 She married George Gordon, 2nd Marquess of Huntly, son of George Gordon, 1st Marquess of Huntly and Lady Henrietta Stuart, in 1607.1 She died on 14 June 1638.1

 Her married name became Gordon.
-As a result of her marriage, Lady Anne Campbell was styled as Viscountess of Aboyne on 20 April 1632.
-As a result of her marriage, Lady Anne Campbell was styled as Marchioness of Huntly on 13 June 1636.
+After her marriage, Lady Anne Campbell was styled as Viscountess of Aboyne on 20 April 1632.
+After her marriage, Lady Anne Campbell was styled as Marchioness of Huntly on 13 June 1636.

 Citations